DNA digital data storage

 Encoding data into the DNA sequence:

-The computer is worked on the binary system of 1 and 2.
+The computer is worked on a binary system of 1 and 2.
 In the very first step, digital data is incorporated into the DNA.
 The DNA has 4 nitrogenous bases: Adenine (A), Cytosine (C), Guanine (G) and Thymine (T).
 For storing data into the DNA, the A, T, G and C bases of DNA first converted into binary codes 1 and 0.

 For more detail on the DNA structure read the article: DNA story: The structure and function of DNA